5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ⚠️ The built-in Samsung PM981a NVMe that comes with the system is NOT compatible with macOS.
 You _must_ use a different NVMe!

 ### Notable Features
-- [x] Compatible with macOS Sonoma to Tahoe (compatible with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
+- [x] Compatible and tested with macOS Sonoma to Tahoe (should work with older versions as well)
 - [x] Disabled BDPROCHOT to fix performance issues after waking from S3 sleep.
 - [x] Working Thunderbolt 3 over USB-C
 - [x] New USB Port Mapping with support for docking station
-- [x] Optimized Framebuffer Patch for smoother handshake with external displays via HDMI
+- [x] Optimized Framebuffer Patch for smoother handshake with external displays
 - [x] Working clamshell mode (when connected to A/C and external display)
 - [x] Working MicroSD Card Reader
 - [x] Working 3D globe in Maps app (macOS 12+)